ths-rwth/smtrat/doc/markdown/04-modules.md

 Adds the formula at the given position in the conjunction of received formulas, meaning that this module has to include this formula in the next satisfiability check.
-If the module can already decide (with very low effort) whether the given formula is not satisfiable in combination with the already received formulas, it returns \false otherwise \true.
+If the module can already decide (with very low effort) whether the given formula is not satisfiable in combination with the already received formulas, it returns `false` otherwise `true`.
 This is usually determined using the solving results this module has stored after the last consistency checks.
 In the most cases the implementation of a new module needs some initialization in this method.